EreckGordon/angular-universal-pwa-starter/README.md

 ```

 ## To Do List
+- ~linting + standardize code formatting~ <-- tsfmt
 - testing
 	- ~frontend~ <-- angular-cli has working tests now.
 	- backend
-- ~linting + standardize code formatting~ <-- tsfmt
-- database migrations
-- websocket
-- comments / chat system
 - ~configure environment variable for server like cli.
 This would allow insecure cookies during dev and secure during prod without fiddling by hand.~ <-- dotenv
-- copy over only a barebones package.json that just gives the dependencies, rather than the entire copy of package.json as currently implemented.
-- SEO Stuff: remove keywords (useless apparently), add the og: and other static meta stuff to index.
+- ~refactor auth-service so it isn't just one large file.~
 - refactor auth to handle multiple types of logins.
 	- ~username / pw~
-	- ~refactor functions so name reflects intent~
 	- anonymous
 	- social: google
 	- social: facebook
 	- social: twitter
 	- social: github
-- refactor auth-service so it isn't just one large file.
+- database migrations
+- websocket
+- comments / chat system
+- copy over only a barebones package.json that just gives the dependencies, rather than the entire copy of package.json as currently implemented.
+- SEO Stuff: remove keywords (useless apparently), add the og: and other static meta stuff to index.